These databases are the ones you should use to start your search for research articles.

 These databases also include resources covering Psychology topics.

 This database provides citations for over 2.7 million dissertations and theses from colleges and universities around the world.
-Close to half are available in PDF form that researchers can download.
-All St. Thomas dissertations that have been submitted to the database are available in PDF also.
-If you should come across a document that does not have a PDF, you may request it through interlibrary loan.
+Close to half are available in full-text PDF format, including all St. Thomas dissertations that have been submitted to the database.
+If you come across a document that does not have a PDF, you may request it through interlibrary loan.

 Full text for thousands of peer-reviewed journals and general interest sources across many subject areas.